How to Avoid Wrecking Your North Texas Large Truck Accident Case

 4. Get contact information from witnesses- While it's important that you respect their privacy, the key to your case may be witness statements.
 Get as much information as they are comfortable giving and thank them for giving it.

 Some people, knowing that the driver of the semi truck was at fault, will not follow these steps.
 However, our attorneys have seen the trucker take back their admission of guilt and try to blame the crash on our client.
 Their insurance agent will also try and discredit your story, making it seem as if you should carry at least part of the blame, even if you have done nothing wrong.
 Don't let the insurance company pressure you into signing anything, admitting anything.
-Protect your rights; contact an experienced crash lawyer at the Hart Law Firm today.
+Protect your rights; contact an experienced truck accident lawyer at the Hart Law Firm today.
 1.800.856.2347